AIM - Individualized Major, BA , BS

 AIM Degree: B.A.
 Intervention Counseling

-Career Goal: Join in my family business and implement a plan to achieve new growth levels by developing a marketing plan, optimizing existing assets, and evaluating additional resources.
+Career Goal: Take an active role in my family business and implement a plan to achieve new growth levels by developing a marketing plan, optimizing existing assets, and evaluating additional resources.

 AIM Degree: B. A. Small Business Management